The Devil’s Beeftub: South-East-Scotland

 - Broughton – Devil’s Beef Tub – Moffat

 Tip: This section has a gradual climb which sinks right down into the Devil’s Beeftub and back into Moffat.
 If you do stop to take a look over the Beeftub, make sure you pull over and come off the road.
-If there is a large group of you, consider splitting up into two smaller groups of 5 or less.
+If there is a large group of you, consider splitting up into two smaller groups of five or less.

-Recommendations and detours
+Recommendations and detours on the motorcycle route

 - Watch out for cyclists – especially around Peebles and Innerleithen.